LardoBoffin/BBC-BCPLLibraries01/README.md

 Note that the first line is a 'SECTION' and there is a full stop at the end of the section.
 Each section must have a full stop (unless the section ends at the end of the file but best to use one anyway).

-Notes the name in the SECTION is the name to be used in the NEEDS directive in the file that will be calling the library.
+Note the name in the SECTION is the name to be used in the NEEDS directive in the file that will be calling the library.

 Note there is no START() function as this is a library not a program.